Make-School-Courses/FEW-1.1-Web-Foundations/Lessons/lesson-01.md

 HTML uses tags to "markup" a document.
 Tags describe and provide context to content.

-Below the p, or paragraph, tag describes a the text Hello World as a paragraph.
+Below the p or paragraph, tag describes the text Hello World as a paragraph.

 `<p>Hello World.</p>`

 <!-- > -->

-The opening tag `<p>` is followed by a clsoing tag `</p>` which has a slash "/".
+The opening tag `<p>` is followed by a closing tag `</p>` which has a slash "/".

 <!-- > -->

-There are many different tags that can be combined and nested one within another.
+Many different tags can be combined and nested one within another.

 ```HTML
 <article>